Editor’s note: The following article includes details about abuse and sexual assault that may be triggering. Please proceed thoughtfully.

 After the allegations against him surfaced in February, Manson released a statement calling them “horrible distortions of reality” and claimed that his "intimate relationships have always been entirely consensual with like-minded partners."
 “Regardless of how — and why — others are now choosing to misrepresent the past, that is the truth,” he alleged.
 Manson was soon dropped from his record label Loma Vista Recordings and his talent agency, CAA.

-In the current lawsuit, Bianco alleged that she performed a slew of "unpaid labour" — including serving food for him and his guests and cleaning his apartment — that violates U.S. law regarding human trafficking.
+In the current lawsuit, Bianco alleged that she performed a slew of "unpaid labor" — including serving food for him and his guests and cleaning his apartment — that violates U.S. law regarding human trafficking.
 In the complaint, she claimed that she was "being offered up to his guests and bandmates to ‘spank.'
-Mr. Warner implied that because he had brought Ms. Bianco to the United States and provided housing, she owed him labour and sexual intimacy.”
+Mr. Warner implied that because he had brought Ms. Bianco to the United States and provided housing, she owed him labor and sexual intimacy.”

 She also claims that Ciulla and his company were directly complicity in her abuse.
 “Mr. Warner’s former assistants discussed Mr. Warner’s abuse directly with Mr. Ciulla,” the suit reads.
 “Mr. Warner’s management had a vested interest in supporting his violent tendencies to encourage the creation of his ‘art’ and the promotion of the brand of Marilyn Manson, and were complicit in Mr. Warner’s abuse of Ms. Bianco.”